-When part of liquid or gas is heated it expands and becomes less dense.
-The warmer, less dense liquid rises upwards and cooler liquid falls to take its place.
+When part of a liquid or gas is heated, it expands and becomes less dense.
+The warmer, less dense liquid rises upwards, and the cooler liquid falls to take its place.
 This cycle of a liquid or gas rising and falling is called a convection current.

 We set up a very simple convection current demonstration using hot and cold water with food colouring to show the movement of warm water through cold water.

 A smaller glass or cup